 Sec.
-102-C-9-20.
+102-C-9-24.
 Clearing and grading.

-The soil erosion and sedimentation control regulations of Article II of this Chapter must be adhered to in all phases of development and supersede any regulations within this Article concerning grading and clearing.
+The soil erosion and sedimentation control regulations of this UDO must be adhered to in all phases of development and supersede any regulations within this article concerning grading and clearing.

 Sec.
-102-C-9-21.
+102-C-9-25.
 General street design requirements.

-- (1) Existing streets adjacent to the subdivision shall be continued at the same or greater width, but in no case shall be less than the required width. - (2) See Chapter 82 of the City Code for additional regulations regarding streets, sidewalks, and other public places.
+- (1) Existing streets adjacent to the subdivision shall be continued at the same or greater width, but in no case shall be less than the required width. - (2) See chapter 82 of the City Code for additional regulations regarding streets, sidewalks, and other public places.

 Sec.
-102-C-9-22.
+102-C-9-26.
 Street names.